April 24, 2013

 Rebuilders often ask if there is a specific chemical that can be used to clean the bond surface.
 Acetone is an acceptable solvent that can be used to clean the bond surface.
 If the bond surface is contaminated with rust inhibitors or other residues, however, acetone may not be effective in removing the foreign substances.
 In some cases, it may be necessary to pre-wash with a hot-water solution.
 Acetone also can be used as an activator if you want to “pre-tack” friction material to the bond surface.
 Use a clean acid brush or an eye dropper to apply a small amount (a single drop or two will do) of acetone onto three evenly spaced locations around the adhesive.
 Mix the acetone into the adhesive so that the three spots become tacky and you can place the ring on the bond surface.

-A note about SonnaPrep: Sonnax used to offer a chemical product called SonnaPrep.
+A note about SonnaPrep & BondPrep: Sonnax used to offer a chemical product called SonnaPrep.
 The benefit was that it essentially made the parameters for bonding (time, temperature and pressure) a little more forgiving.
-The same formula is still available today, but is sold under the name BondPrep and must be purchased directly from the manufacturer.
-Contact your Sonnax sales rep for more information on BondPrep.
+The same formula was still available, sold under the name BondPrep.
+Both have now been discontinued.
+This is due to advancements in adhesives which do not require such chemical reactions to aid in the bonding process.
+With modern adhesives we recommend the method above using acetone to help hold friction in place for bonding and for surface preparation.

 A Good Shelf Life Requires Proper Storage - Store Rings Flat